aws-samples/automate-reporting-on-amazon-workspaces-using-powershell/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+## Amazon Workspaces Automate Reporting Using PowerShell

+Sample code to query WorkSpaces API, Active Directory, AWS Virtual Private Cloud (VPC), and CloudWatch Metrics to report on Amazon Workspaces using PowerShell.

-## License
+## License Summary

-This library is licensed under the MIT-0 License.
+This sample code is made available under a modified MIT license.
 See the LICENSE file.